Business News | Infobip Named a Leader in 2025 Gartner® Magic Quadrant™ for Communications Platform-as-a-Service for the Third Consecutive Year | LatestLY

-Kuala Lumpur [Malaysia], July 28: Global communications platform Infobip has once again been named a Leader in the 2025 Gartner Magic Quadrant for Communications Platform-as-a-Service (CPaaS)1.
+New Delhi [India], July 30: Global communications platform Infobip has once again been named a Leader in the 2025 Gartner Magic Quadrant for Communications Platform-as-a-Service (CPaaS)1.
 This year the company is placed furthest in Completeness of Vision.
 Infobip views this third consecutive recognition as acknowledging its status as a global CPaaS powerhouse.

 Magic Quadrant2 reports are a culmination of rigorous, fact-based research in specific markets, providing a wide-angle view of the relative positions of the providers in markets where growth is high and provider differentiation is distinct.
 Providers are positioned into four quadrants: Leaders, Challengers, Visionaries and Niche Players.
 The research enables customers to get the most from market analysis in alignment with their unique business and technology needs.
 As a Leader, Infobip is recognized for both its Ability to Execute and its Completeness of Vision.